 With the New Year well underway, many of you will have an eye on preparing for spring time work on the green.
 Why not make this the year you finally commit fully to achieving a Performance Bowling Green?
 The ebook that’s caused all the fuss is well under the price of a bag of fertiliser!…more here.

 Soil Analysis with comprehensive report and ongoing support.

 In addition to absorbing the message in Performance Bowling Greens, why not let me do a soil analysis for you.
-I’ll send you a kit to take the samples and also ask you some questions about the physical condition of your green, photos etc. Then I can write you a free report with a suggested program for the spring start up and beyond.
-If you’d like to take advantage of this service, please drop me a line using the contact form here.
-The soil analysis service costs just £60.
+I’ll send you a kit to take the samples and also ask you some questions about the physical condition of your green, photos etc. Then I can write you a report with a suggested program for the spring start up and beyond.
+You can see the details of the soil analysis service here.

 Of course as always, if you have any questions comments or problems, please feel free to drop me a line.